LaneyS05/LaneyS05/README.md

 - 👋 Hi, I’m @LaneyS05
-- 👀 I’m interested in learning more about software development
+- 👀 I’m interested in learning more about Python and Ai
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python with youtube and codewars
+- 🥋 My codewar's name is also @LaneyS05
+- 🥾 I an looking for a bootcamp to help enhance my skills
 - 💞️ I’m looking for jobs in front-end development
 - 📫 you can reach me through my email laney.staggs05@gmail.com